yangymargaret/REUNION/README.md

 - --output_dir: the directory where the output of Rediscover will be saved, including the predicted peak-TF associations for the given TF, default = 'output_file'

-  The default parameter represents ReDiscover creates a file folder named 'output_file' in the directory of the code and save the output in the folder.
+  By default ReDiscover creates a file folder named 'output_file' in the directory of the code and saves the output in the folder.
 Please change the parameter to the specific output directory.
 If the directory does not exist, ReDiscover will try to create it.

 - --output_filename: the filename of the peak-TF associations predicted by ReDiscover, default = -1